Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 200+ Speaking Engagements & Public Events

-Extensive on-the-ground experience and specialized resource development across the Middle East and North Africa, including:
+Extensive on-the-ground experience, crisis response leadership, and specialized resource development across the Middle East, North Africa, and Southwest Asia, including:

 North Africa: Sudan, Egypt, Libya, Tunisia, Morocco, Western Sahara, Algeria

-Gulf & Peninsula: Yemen, Saudi Arabia, UAE, Qatar, Bahrain, Kuwait, Iraq, and Iran
+Gulf & Peninsula: Yemen, Saudi Arabia, UAE, Qatar, Bahrain, Kuwait, Iraq

-Creator and co-creator of a large library of interdisciplinary resources and training materials: guides, methodologies, tip sheets, technical, subject matter (and region-specific) training curricula for practitioners worldwide.
-Available in Arabic and English, and many other languages.
+Creator and co-creator of a large interdisciplinary library of resources and training materials — guides, methodologies, tip sheets, and subject-matter and region-specific training curricula for practitioners worldwide.
+Available in Arabic and English, with translations in multiple additional languages.
+Used by journalists, lawyers, investigators, human rights defenders, and accountability practitioners across more than 30 countries.

 DIGITAL EVIDENCE & ACCOUNTABILITY

-• Video as Evidence in the Media: Jurisprudence Report (Contributor / Facilitator) – Analysis of visual media in legal proceedings.
-[View Interview with Pilnet].
+• Video as Evidence in the Media: Jurisprudence Report (Contributor / Facilitator) – (Contributor / Facilitator) Analysis of visual media in legal proceedings and the evidentiary standards shaping accountability.
+[View Interview with Pilnet.].

-• Berkeley Protocol on Digital Open Source Investigations (Peer Reviewer) – The first global standard for digital evidence collection.
+• Berkeley Protocol on Digital Open Source Investigations (Peer Reviewer) – The first global standard for digital open-source evidence collection, developed in partnership with the UN Human Rights Office.

-• ICC Forum & Cyber Evidence (ICC Expert & Contributor) – Expert opinions on international debates regarding cyber evidence in criminal law.
+• ICC Forum & Cyber Evidence (ICC Expert & Contributor) – Expert opinions on international debates regarding cyber evidence and emerging technology in international criminal law — at a moment when the communities I worked with had already developed the practice the institution was only beginning to theorize.

-• Justice and Accountability for SGBV (Contributor) – Specialized WITNESS guidance on video for legal cases involving sexual and gender-based violence.
+• Justice and Accountability for SGBV (Contributor) – Specialized guidance on using video documentation for legal cases involving sexual and gender-based violence — one of the most under-resourced and highest-risk areas of accountability documentation.

 CRISIS RESPONSE & REGIONAL DOCUMENTATION

-• Gaza Media Resources Platform (Co-Lead, and Creator) – Rapid-response hub for verification and safety tools for documenters in Gaza.
+• Gaza Media Resources Platform (Co-Lead, and Creator) – Rapid-response hub providing verification, safety, and documentation tools for journalists and documenters operating in Gaza — built under active conflict conditions, for practitioners bearing witness under fire.

-• Filming the Aftermath of Aerial Attacks (Creator / Lead Expert) – Field guidance for documenting munitions and structural damage.
-Guides, tip sheets, and training materials.
+• Filming the Aftermath of Aerial Attacks (Creator / Lead Expert) – Field guidance for documenting munitions, structural damage, and the physical evidence of attacks.
+Guides, tip sheets, and training materials developed for practitioners in active conflict zones.

-• Trapped in the Gulf: Exposing Migrant Abuse (Creator / Lead Expert) – Investigative series on the kafala system and migrant rights.
+• Trapped in the Gulf: Exposing Migrant Abuse (Creator / Lead Expert) – A series on the kafala system and migrant rights across the Gulf — documenting systemic labor exploitation through a human rights documentation lens.

-• Regional Documentation Guides (Creator / Lead Expert) – Archiving resources and curricula tailored for the MENA region.
+• Regional Documentation Guides (Creator / Lead Expert) – Documentation, reporting, archiving, and tech policy resources and training curricula tailored to the specific legal, political, and operational constraints of the MENA region.

 FIELD GUIDES & PRACTITIONER RESOURCES

-• Activists’ Guide to Archiving Video (Coordinator / Contributor) – Region-specific curricula for long-term digital preservation.
+• Activists’ Guide to Archiving Video (Coordinator / Contributor) – Region-specific curricula for long-term digital preservation — designed for practitioners who cannot rely on institutional infrastructure to protect the record.

-• How to Film Protests (Co-creator) – Video series on safe documentation techniques in high-risk environments.
+• How to Film Protests (Co-creator) – Video series on safe and effective documentation techniques in high-risk environments — practical, field-tested, and designed for people who need it before the protest starts, not after.

-• Well-being & Vicarious Trauma (Creator / Expert) – Ethics-focused support for researchers working with graphic imagery.
+• Well-being & Vicarious Trauma (Creator / Expert) – Ethics-focused strategy, guidance, and support resources for researchers, documenters, and practitioners working regularly with graphic, traumatic, and high-stakes imagery.
+Tailored planning and resources for regional partners.

-• Digital Safety & Anti-Doxxing (Co-creator)) – Protection resources for human rights defenders against surveillance.
+• Digital Safety & Anti-Doxxing (Co-creator)) – Context specific protection resources for human rights defenders facing surveillance, harassment, and targeted exposure — designed for the specific threat landscape of frontline digital practice.

-• WITNESS Tip Sheets (Creator / Co-creator) – Actionable technical guidance for human rights documenters globally.
+• WITNESS Tip Sheets (Creator / Co-creator) – Actionable technical guidance for human rights documenters globally — short, practical, field-tested, and available in multiple languages.

 SPEAKING, TRAININGS, AND CONVENINGS